Fado – my selection

 Alfredo Marceneiro

 In a world dominated almost exclusively by female voices, Alfredo Marceneiro (1891-1982) managed to be the exception.
-Alfredo Marceneiro represents for male fado what Amália represents for females, but without international projection.
+Alfredo Marceneiro is for male fado what Amália is for women, but without international projection.

 Lyrics: Alfredo Marceneiro Music: Gabriel de Oliveira/Raúl Ferrão